-- Parkinson’s disease (a brain disease that leads to tremors and eventually difficulty walking and moving)
+- Parkinson’s disease, a brain disease that leads to tremors and eventually difficulty walking and moving

-- sleep apnea (when you periodically stop breathing during sleep)
+- sleep apnea, when you periodically stop breathing during sleep

 You may be asked to perform an overnight sleep study.
 In this case, you will sleep in a laboratory attached to a heart rate, brain wave, and breathing monitor.
 These monitors will record your sleep stages, how you move throughout the night, and if you have any other disorders that may be affecting your sleep.

-- maintaining a standard bedtime
+- Maintain a standard bedtime.

-- avoiding certain medications and alcohol
+- Avoid certain medications and alcohol.

-- treating any other sleep disorders
+- Treat any other sleep disorders.

-This condition can often be treated successfully with medication.
-You should be checked regularly for neurological disorders, such as Parkinson’s disease.
+You should also be checked regularly for neurological disorders, such as Parkinson’s disease.
 In some cases, RBD is the first warning sign of neurodegenerative disease.